 For DBS, you'll need an operation to have a matchbox-sized electrical stimulator put into your chest.
 Wires from this device send electric signals to activate brain areas like the nucleus accumbens, which helps control motivation and logical reasoning.

-Everyone in a group of people with treatment-resistant schizophrenia who got DBS surgery had fewer social isolation symptoms and auditory hallucinations a year later.
-While most studies have been small, this treatment could be a game-changer for some people.
+A small study of people with treatment-resistant schizophrenia who got DBS surgerydemonstrated its safety and efficacy.
+While studies have been small, this treatment could be a game-changer for some people.

 When people took supplements of these vitamins (including B6, pyridoxine; B9, folate; and B12) with their antipsychotic medication, they had fewer symptoms than people who only took medication.
 The shorter the time someone had symptoms, the more likely the vitamins were to help.